Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 “Janah and I have been at it for years, not so far, every time is like the first time and better.”

-I'd been texting Chloe a few times a day.
+I'd been texting Chloe off and on.
 The shoot with Taylor had been fun, Taylor's agency took one look at the gangly Chloe and wanted to sign her.
 She gave me a short recap of dinner at Villaume's, she had escargot for the first time, her decision is 'chewy.'

 I'm a lukewarm snail fan.
 I think people like it because it sounds neat, ess-car-go, and it's drowned in garlic and butter.
 You would eat rat testicles with enough garlic and butter, particularly if they were on the menu in French, testicules de rats.